gbrown-n/Number-to-Name-webserver/README.md

 Known Issues:

 - The method NumToName uses an inefficient process of establishing the degree of the number (hundred, thousand, million, billion).
 This should be re-written to iterate through these denominations.
+- The value output maximum is a 32-bit binary number, 2147483647.
+Any user input greater than this value returns the maximum value.
+This should be communicated to the user as invalid input.
 - While the test harness is implemented, the unit tests created are far from conclusive, and many more tests could be made to consider a larger range of edge cases and invalid user input.
 - The HTML web layout is rudimentary and uses a large amount of inline CSS styling.
 A more responsive and professional webpage could be designed with a dedicated CSS document, and could be parsed through the HTTP webserver utilising a better webclient library.